zGoldthorpe/A-Mini/docs/ami.md

     %0 = ?1 / ?2    ; integer division
     %0 = ?1 % ?2    ; remainder (modulo)
 ```
+> *Note.* Division or taking remainder by zero throws an exception, which will lead to the program exiting.

 #### Bitwise operations
 The supported bitwise operations are